windmill-labs/windmilldocs/docs/core_concepts/3_resources_and_types/index.md

 :::tip

-It's a good practice to link a script template to Resources, so that users can easily get started with it.
+It's a good practice to **link a script template to Resources**, so that users can easily get started with it.
 You can use markdown in the description field to add a link, for example: